poechsel/prequel/README.md

 _For a better experience using the REPL, we recommand that you install [rlwrap](https://github.com/hanslub42/rlwrap)._

-## Running unit tests.
+## Running tests.

+Prequel is covered by 38 unit tests and 5 integration tests.

-To run unit tests, you have to install [OUnit2](http://ounit.forge.ocamlcore.org/api-ounit/OUnit2.html) using `opam install ounit2`, and then run `make test`.
+To run them, you have to install [OUnit2](http://ounit.forge.ocamlcore.org/api-ounit/OUnit2.html) using `opam install ounit2`, and then run `make test`.

 # Usage.